-- A client's weight loss group to help with weight issues that are affecting their health and wellbeing.
+- A healthy living and weight loss group to help with weight issues that are affecting their health and wellbeing.

-- Computer User's Network, a membership club, where blind and visually impaired users receive an array of technical and computer support through seminars, tutoring and newsletters.
+- A-Tunes (Adaptive Technology User's Network Exchange), a membership club, where blind and visually impaired users receive an array of technical and computer support through seminars, tutoring and newsletters.

-- A Scholarship program where $20,000 in scholarships are awarded yearly to legally blind students looking to advance their education whether going to college, a university or technical school.
+- A Scholarship program where up to $30,000 in scholarships are awarded yearly to legally blind students looking to advance their education whether going to college, a university or technical school.